Funding your postgraduate research

 Postgraduate research projects and programmes are usually listed as either fully funded, self-funded or competition-funded.

-They are directly funded by either the University, a research council or industry partner, for example, the Medical Research Council or Cancer Research UK.
+They are funded by either the University, a research council or industry partner, for example, the Medical Research Council or Cancer Research UK.

 - Tuition fees and research costs: paid directly to the University;